aekiss/nmltab/README.md

 # nmltab

-Python 3 module and command-line tool to tabulate, semantically diff, superset and consistently format Fortran namelist files, with output to text, markdown, latex and namelists.
+Python 3 module and command-line tool to tabulate, semantically diff, superset and consistently format Fortran namelist files, with output to text, markdown, csv, latex and namelists.

 Requires Python 3.4 or later, and [f90nml](https://github.com/marshallward/f90nml) (amongst other packages).